 “[You brought enough for everyone.]”
 The woman opened Jay’s box of pastries. “[Right?]”

 Jay handed a pastry to each monk.
 Their posture remained perfect and their eyes remained closed as they reached wordlessly for their pastry and put it in their lap.
 The monks increased in age as he walked toward the bell-tower.
 Many monks were bald, but the eldest had shaggy gray hair; Jay decided they must be Virgils.

 The two monks closest to the bell-tower wore sky-blue and navy.
 The monk in navy had a heavy hood and sat in a woven nest like those commemorating birds along the trail.
 Their body warmed porcelain eggs nestled around them.

 When Jay gave a sugar-powdered pastry to the sky-clad monk, he tossed it in his mouth with his eyes closed.
 He giggled like a school-child and opened his eyes.
-He had one black pupil and one moon-like cataract, white as the pastry had been and about the same size.
+He had one black pupil and one moon-like cataract, white as the pastry had been.
 “Oran dora,” he whispered.

 “Oran dora,” whispered Jay.
 Jay held the last pastry to the monk in navy.
 They did not respond.
 They wore a silver mask depicting a bird’s face embossed with buggy eyes.

 “Virgil Blue cannot sense you,” said the monk with the cataract.
 “Enjoy your pastry.
 You’ve hiked hard to get here.”

 “I did,” said Jay, “because I have gifts for Virgil Jango Skyy.”

 “Then sit beside him.”
 Jango Skyy pat the grass with fingers veined with age.
 “You must be weary from elevation.
 The air is thicker down here.”